mdrpz/loadbalancer/README.md

   use_splice: true  # Linux only, TCP mode only
 ```

+**Behavior:**
+- **Linux Only**: Requires Linux kernel (uses `splice()` system call)
+- **TCP Mode Only**: Only works in TCP mode, not HTTP mode
+- **Zero-Copy**: Data is transferred directly between file descriptors without copying to user space
+- **Experimental**: Has issues with concurrent connections; use `use_splice: false` for production

 ## Access Logging

-Access logs are written in combined log format (similar to nginx/Apache).
-Each HTTP request is logged with client IP, method, path, status code, bytes transferred, latency, and backend server.
+The load balancer logs HTTP requests in combined log format (similar to nginx/Apache).
+Each request is logged with client IP, method, path, status code, bytes transferred, latency, and backend server.

-Logs are written asynchronously to avoid blocking the event loop.
 Configure in `config.yaml`:

 ```yaml
 logging:
   access_log_enabled: true
   access_log_file: "/tmp/lb_access.log"
 ```

+**Behavior:**
+- **Combined Format**: Logs follow standard combined log format (client IP, timestamp, method, path, status, bytes, latency, backend)
+- **Asynchronous**: Logs are written asynchronously to avoid blocking the event loop
+- **Per-Request**: Each HTTP request is logged when its response completes
+- **Keep-Alive Support**: Multiple requests on the same connection are logged separately

 ## Request Timeouts